ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 ## Not without a Fight

-While these new systems will unlock immense value for the vast majority, they are bound to be opposed by those who currently benefit from the status quo.
+While these new systems will unlock immense value for the vast majority, they are bound to be opposed by those who unfairly benefit from the status quo.

 In transparent and incorruptible _Code is Law_ jurisdictions, those who cannot provide real value on a level playing field will go extinct.
 For this reason, in a futile attempt to stop progress, truly decentralized blockchains will experience significant pushback from incumbent institutions for whom this fairer reality poses an existential threat.